Euramsia/personal-website/content/post/what-is-molecular-biology/index.md

 # Featured image
 # Place an image named `featured.jpg/png` in this page's folder and customize its options here.
 image:
-  caption: "A conceptualization of life, by me"
+  caption: "A conceptualization of life, by Me"
   focal_point: ""
   placement: 2
   preview_only: true